ruralinnovation/cori.data.api/README.md

 GRANT SELECT ON ALL TABLES IN SCHEMA public TO read_only_access;

+GRANT SELECT ON ALL TABLES IN SCHEMA bcat TO read_only_access;

 CREATE USER read_only_user WITH PASSWORD  ________________;

 GRANT read_only_access TO read_only_user;

 ```

 3. Save password in AWS Parameter store (keep note of parameter name)